Battle of al-Qadisiyyah: Day 3

 On 18 November, Rostam wanted a quick victory, before more Muslim reinforcements could arrive.

-The Elephant corps was once again in front of the Sassanid army, giving him the advantage.
+The Elephant corps was once again in front of the Sasanian army, giving him the advantage.
 Pressing this advantage, Rostam ordered a general attack along the Muslim front, using his entire force.
-All four Sassanid corps moved forward and struck the Muslims on their front.
+All four Sasanian corps moved forward and struck the Muslims on their front.
 The Persian attack began with the customary volley of arrows and projectiles.
 The Muslims sustained heavy losses before their archers retaliated.
 The Persian elephant corps once again led the charge, supported by their infantry and cavalry.
-At the approach of the Sassanid elephants, the Muslim riders once again became unnerved, leading to confusion in the Muslim ranks.
-The Sassanids pressed the attack, and the Muslims fell back.
+At the approach of the Sasanian elephants, the Muslim riders once again became unnerved, leading to confusion in the Muslim ranks.
+The Sasanians pressed the attack, and the Muslims fell back.

-Through the gaps that had appeared in the foe's ranks because of the Sassanid advance, Rostam sent a cavalry regiment to capture the old palace where Sa'ad was stationed.
+Through the gaps that had appeared in the foe's ranks because of the Sasanian advance, Rostam sent a cavalry regiment to capture the old palace where Sa'ad was stationed.
 Rostam's strategy was that the Muslim Commander-in-Chief had to be killed or taken captive to demoralize the Muslims.
-However, a strong cavalry contingent of Muslims rushed to the spot and drove away the Sassanid cavalry.
+However, a strong cavalry contingent of Muslims rushed to the spot and drove away the Sasanian cavalry.

-Sa'd determined that there was only one way to win the battle; to destroy the Sassanid elephant corps that was causing great havoc among the Muslim ranks.
+Sa'd determined that there was only one way to win the battle; to destroy the Sasanian elephant corps that was causing great havoc among the Muslim ranks.
 He issued orders that the elephants should be overpowered by blinding them and severing their trunks.
 After a long struggle, the Muslims finally succeeded in mutilating the elephants sufficiently to be driven off.
-The frightened elephant corps rushed through the Sassanid ranks and made for the river.
+The frightened elephant corps rushed through the Sasanian ranks and made for the river.
 By noon no elephants were left on the battlefield.
-The flight of the elephants caused considerable confusion in the Sassanid ranks.
+The flight of the elephants caused considerable confusion in the Sasanian ranks.
 To exploit this situation even further, Sa'd ordered a general attack, and the two armies clashed once again.
-Despite the Muslims' repeated charges, the Sassanids held their ground.
+Despite the Muslims' repeated charges, the Sasanians held their ground.
 In the absence of the Persian elephants, the Muslims once again brought up camels camouflaged as monsters.
 The trick did not work this time, and the Persian horses stood their ground.

 The third day of the battle was the hardest for both armies.
 There were heavy casualties on both sides, and the battlefield was strewn with the dead bodies of fallen warriors.
 Despite the fatigue after three days of battle, the armies continued the fight, which raged through the night and ended at dawn.
 It became a battle of stamina, with both sides on the verge of breaking.
 Sa'd's strategy was to wear down the Persians and snatch victory from them.
 In the Muslim chronicles, the third day of the battle is known as Yaum-ul-Amas and the night as Lailat-ul-Harir, meaning the "Night of Rumbling Noises".